habedi/element-0/README.md

 Element 0 is a Lisp dialect implemented in the Zig programming language.
-It is inspired by Scheme and aims to be compliant with the [R5RS](https://www-sop.inria.fr/indes/fp/Bigloo/doc/r5rs-7.html) standard to good degree.
+It is inspired by Scheme and aims to be compliant with the [R5RS](https://www-sop.inria.fr/indes/fp/Bigloo/doc/r5rs-7.html) standard to a good degree, but not limited to it.

-The main goal of this project is to provide a lightweight, embeddable Lisp interpreter (named `elz`) that can be easily integrated into Zig applications as a scripting engine, as well as a standalone interactive read-eval-print-loop (REPL).
+This project provides a lightweight, embeddable interpreter (named `elz`) for Element 0.
+Elz can be easily integrated into Zig applications as a scripting engine, as well as a standalone interactive read-eval-print-loop (REPL).
 Additionally, it comes with a foreign function interface (FFI) API that lets you call Zig procedures from Element 0 and vice versa.

 ### Features

-* A good level of R5RS compliance with a sizable standard library.
+* A good level of R5RS compliance with a sizable standard library (see [std.elz](src/stdlib/std.elz)).
 * Easy to integrate into Zig projects as a lightweight and fast scripting engine.
 * Easy to extend with Zig functions via FFI.
 * Comes with REPL for scripting and development.